7rancesco/VUE.JS-MVC-Strategy-Package/README.md

     }

     //etc...
-}

-For adding a specific input type add { type : 'form-element-name'}, for example:
+For setting a specific input type add { type : 'form-element-name'}, for example:

     "Teacher" : {
         "fullName" : {